 Horrell met Pete Gallagher in December 2006 and invited him to perform on a Folk Lure show.
 Taped in January 2007, Gallagher's performance along with Raiford Starke and Elan Chalford aired in March and April of 2007.
-Later Horrell was invited to videotape Gallagher's Florida Folk Show at WMNF; that show aired in June of 2007.
+In March of 2007 Horrell was invited to videotape Gallagher's Florida Folk Show at WMNF; that show aired in June of 2007.

 In late 2007 and 2008 Horrell started creating Guerrilla Style performance videos of some of Florida's finest folk musicians who were performing at area festivals.
 Many of these videos can still be viewed on YouTube.
 Its hard to believe but in 2007 most people didn't know about Youtube.